 Crossing the Carquinez Straits.
 We stopped later at Davis then crossed the flooded Yolo Bypass.
 The open Drawbridge before Sacramento cost us a few minutes.

-Randy from Albuquerque, who had been with me on many Milwaukee Road 261 Trips and who I would share a table in the front cafe for the trip with.
-I called Lets Talk Trains, the Internet Radio Show, that airs every Saturday morning from 10 AM to 12 PM Pacific Time or 24/7 in the archives.
-The train stopped in Sacramento and loaded another large group of passengers.
+Randy Jackson, from Albuquerque, who had been with me on many Milwaukee Road 261 trips, and I would share a table in the front cafe for the trip.
+I called Lets Talk Trains, the internet radio show, that airs every Saturday morning from 10:00 AM to 12:00 noon Pacific Time or 24/7 in the archives.
+The train stopped in Sacramento where another large group of passengers boarded.

 The Feather River Express took the connection at Haggin to get to the old Western Pacific.
 The train once onto the former WP pulled into the siding at Del Paso for a westbound UP 3498.